 However, when you’re not making regular appointments to get yourself checked out, it might not matter how healthy you think you feel (or how busy your schedule is) — you could be missing important signs that things aren’t quite right with your health.

-Since the year is just ending, now is the perfect time to catch up on the appointments that you’ve been missing, in order to start the new year off with peace of mind.
 Here are four vital appointments that you should catch up on, and that you ought to be making every year:

 1. Annual Physical